Skip to main content

 How does taking an anatomy or physiology course help me?

-The Biology I& II lecture/lab series may be satisfied by taking BOTH Botany lecture/lab AND Zoology lecture/lab courses designed for science majors.
-If Biology I lecture/lab is taken at an institution, Biology II lecture/lab also must be completed to meet the Biology I & II lecture/lab series.
+The Biology I & II lecture/lab series may be satisfied by taking BOTH Botany lecture/lab AND Zoology lecture/lab courses designed for science majors.
+If Biology I lecture/lab is taken at an institution, Biology II lecture/lab also must be completed at the same institution to meet the Biology I & II lecture/lab series.

 It is NOT permissible to take either Botany lecture/lab or Zoology lecture/lab at one institution, then take Biology I lecture/lab or Biology II lecture/lab at another institution.

-I made a lower grade than I desired in one of my courses, should I take it over?
-Which grade will the Admission Committee look at?
+I made a lower grade than I desired in one of my courses.
+Should I take it over?
+Which grade will the Admissions Committee look at?

 The committee looks at the prerequisite GPA and the math/science prerequisite GPA.
 One course grade which is a “C” would not affect the GPA greatly.
 However, grades below “C” are not acceptable and do affect GPA.